The Only Cold Calling Script You Need for Software Sales

 Sam Gibbons is Cognism’s Enterprise Account Executive.

-Joining the company in Feb 2020, he began as a Sales Development Representative (SDR), cold calling prospects, pitching our products and booking meetings.
+He joined the company in February 2020 as a Sales Development Representative (SDR).
+In this role, he cold-called prospects, pitched our products, and scheduled meetings.

-Sam’s target market was software sales - a category which encompasses IT and tech companies across the world.
+Sam’s customer base was software sales - a category which encompasses IT and tech companies across the world.

 When cold calling his prospects, Sam used a script he developed himself.

-And as his numbers show, it's perfectly geared towards IT and tech leaders.
+And as his numbers show, it was perfectly geared towards IT and tech leaders.
 With this software sales cold calling script, Sam...

-• Exceeded target in March 2020, which due to COVID-19 was one of the most challenging months ever in B2B prospecting!
+- Exceeded target in March 2020, which, due to COVID-19, was one of the most challenging months ever for B2B sales teams.

-We present Sam’s software sales script to you now, so that you too can find success in prospecting to this audience.
-The script aims to gauge interest and qualify at the same time, while also giving the cold call a structure and consistent flow.
+We present Sam’s software sales script to you now so that you, too, can succeed in prospecting to this audience.
+The script aims to gauge interest and qualify while also giving the cold call a structure and consistent flow.

 The 7 sections of a software sales cold calling script